Graduate Admissions Frequently Asked Questions

 DMSE graduate students normally take about 5 years to earn the Ph.D.

-I already have a master’s degree, so can I apply classes from my M.S. toward the Ph.D?
+I already have a master’s degree.
+Can I apply it to the DMSE Ph.D requirements?

-Students applying to the PPSM or Archaeological Materials interdepartmental doctoral program should review their program’s qualification procedure.
+Students applying to the PPSM or Archaeological Materials interdepartmental doctoral program should review those programs' qualification procedure.

 Can I visit the Department?